lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 make install
 ```

-Then, from within the savina directory, the CAF benchmarks can be build:
+Then, from within the Savina directory, the CAF benchmarks can be build:

 ```
 cmake -DCAF_ROOT_DIR=<path/to/caf/install/location> ..